gayathri-ch06/Dynamic-TCP-Packet-Dropper/README.md

 This project demonstrates how to block specific TCP packets on a designated port using eBPF (Extended Berkeley Packet Filter) with Rust.
 The program loads an eBPF kernel program that monitors network traffic and drops any TCP packets coming from or heading to port 4040.
 The user space code manages the interaction between the eBPF kernel program and the user, allowing configuration and logging.

 # Features
-1. ABlocks TCP packets on a specific port (default: 4040).
+1. ABlocks TCP packets on a specific port.
 2. User-space program written in Rust to manage eBPF programs and maps.
 3. Modular structure with separation of concerns for eBPF program loading, packet filtering, and user interaction.
 4. Support for attaching to the network interface using XDP (eXpress Data Path).